HDFGroup/vol-rest/README.txt

 I. Introduction

+    The REST VOL plugin is a plugin for HDF5 designed with the goal of allowing HDF5 applications, both existing and future, to utilize web-based storage systems by translating HDF5 API calls into HTTP-based REST calls, as defined by the HDF5 REST API (see section IV for more information on RESTful HDF5).

+    The HDF5 Virtual Object Layer is an abstraction layer that sits directly between HDF5's public API calls and the underlying storage system.
+Using a VOL plugin allows an existing HDF5 application to interface with different storage systems with minimal changes necessary.
+In this manner, the mental data model of an HDF5 application can be preserved and mapped onto , such as Amazon S3 in this particular case.

 II.
 Obtaining and Building the REST VOL plugin

+    a.
+Obtaining the REST VOL plugin

+    b.
+Building the REST VOL plugin against HDF5

 III.
 Using the REST VOL plugin

+    a.
+Building and running an application with the REST VOL plugin

     b.
 Currently unsupported features